Ivan Kaye: Personal life and social engagement

-Aside from his native language English, Kaye also has knowledge in French and Spanish.
+Kaye also has knowledge of French and Spanish.
 As indicated by his first name he has Russian ancestry.
 Kaye, who has two adult daughters, lives in London.

 Kaye supports the Our Disappearing Planet and the Mayhew animal charities.
-He also supports the campaign "Justice for Andrew Jones" which aims at bringing the killers of a teenager to court who was killed in 2003 in Liverpool on the street.
+He also supports the campaign "Justice for Andrew Jones" which aims at bringing to court, the killers of a teenager, who was killed on the street in Liverpool, in 2003.

-In 2021, Kaye joined The Celebs to record a cover of The Beatles classic "Let It Be", in support of the Mind charity and released on 3rd December 2021.
-Kaye was part of a choir of celebrities including his Vikings cast mate Georgia Hirst, Anne Hegerty and Eunice Olumide, who were backing EastEnders actress Shona McGarty.
+In 2021, Kaye joined The Celebs to record a cover of The Beatles song "Let It Be", in support of the Mind charity and released on 3 December 2021.
+Kaye was part of a choir of celebrities.

+In September 2022, Kaye rejoined The Celebs to mark the 40th anniversary of the Michael Jackson classic album Thriller and raise money for Great Ormond Street Hospital, with a new rendition of the title track.

+In 2023, Kaye reprised his role in The Celebs to perform in an original Christmas song called "So Delicious", which was followed in 2024 by a cover of the Beatles' "All You Need Is Love", both supporting Great Ormond Street Hospital.